cBournhonesque/lightyear/book/src/concepts/transport/title.md

 }
 ```

-The trait currently has 3 implementations:
+The trait currently has 4 implementations:

 - UDP sockets
-- WebTransport (using QUIC): not compatible with wasm yet.
+- WebTransport (using QUIC)
+- WebSocket
 - crossbeam-channels: used for internal testing